On the cactus rank of cubics forms: Cubic forms

 \section{Cubic forms}

 If $F\in S$ is a general cubic form, then the cactus rank according to Theorem \ref{ND} is at most $2n+2$.

 If $F$ is a general reducible cubic form in $S$ and $l$ is a linear factor, then $f=F_{l}$ is a quadratic polynomial and $\Gamma(f)$ is smoothable of length at most $n+2$: The partials of a nonsingular quadratic polynomial in $n$ variables form a vector space of dimension $n+2$, so this is the length of $\Gamma(f)$.
 On the other hand let $E$ be an elliptic normal curve of degree $n+2$ in $\mathbb{P}^{n+1}$.
 Let $T(E)$ be the homogeneous coordinate ring of $E$.
-A quotient of $T(E)$ by two general linear forms is artinian Gorenstein with Hilbert function $(1,n,1)$ isomorphic to $T_{q}$ for a quadric $q$ of rank $n$.
+A quotient of $T(E)$ by two general linear forms is Artinian Gorenstein with Hilbert function $(1,n,1)$ isomorphic to $T_{q}$ for a quadric $q$ of rank $n$.
+A quotient of $T(E)$ by two general inhomogeneous linear polynomials is the coordinate ring of $n+2$ distinct points.
 Thus $T_{f}$ is isomorphic to $T_{q}$ and $\Gamma(f)$ is smoothable.